ayasrah/mahaam/README.md

 ### Purpose

-I started mahaam around 2021 as a side project to **apply techs I learns on**.
+I started mahaam as a side project to **apply techs I learns on**.
 I tried Firebase, Firestore, Mongodb, and finally Postgres.
 For frontend, tried Flutter, for backend started by Java then C# then Go.
 Then, decided to open source the backend code, and take it one step further by adding Typescript and Python implementations.

+### Mahaam.dev

+I used to be a one language developer for a long time.
+After some struggles, I learned the hard way that there are things much more important than the language, and these are some:

+- Understanding business and user needs.
+- Good data model and UX design.
+- Maintainable codebase.
+- Avoiding overengineering and spagitti coding.

+These are topics that I tried to address using Mahaam app regardless the language being used.
+And for that reason I created [mahaam.dev](https://mahaam.dev).

+I’m not saying language doesn’t matter at all, each language shines in its use case and I still prefer some more than others, however, it does not matter a lot for me to work on any language as long as the readability and maintainability are priorities.

 ### Explore

-Mahaam is available on App Store and Play Store and the docs is available on [mahaam.dev](https://mahaam.dev).
+Mahaam is available on App Store and Play Store.

 <div style="display: flex; gap: 20px; align-items: center; flex-wrap: wrap;margin-top: 30px;">
   <a href="https://play.google.com/store/apps/details?id=ayasrah.mahaam" target="_blank" >